 II.
-Post War: Amateur Radio W6OKI, 1949 +-, Walnut Creek, California.
+Post War: Amateur Radio W6OKI, 1947 +-, Walnut Creek, California.

 This QSL card shows the amateur radio station of William Gentry in Walnut Creek.
 (That's his callsign, according to the Callbook).
 The monster transmitter is a Navy TRA-6.
 It covered four to 20 MHz.
 It also weighed two tons!
-With a transmitter like that, one could infer that Mr. Gentry had served in Naval Communications.
+With a transmitter like that, one could infer that Mr. Gentry had served in Naval Communications - or had a good head for surplus.
 The receiver is the Hallicrafters SX-28, state of the art for post-war hams.
 The key is a straight key, not a bug.
 Gentry's address is shown as R.F.D.
 Rte.
 2, Walnut Creek.